Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - Key code has been provided when pressing or releasing IME key.
 - Autofill
   - Autofill setting application has been implemented as NUI.
-- Multi Assistant
+- Multi-Assistant
   - The new API for sending wakeup word has been added.
-  - The new API for getting whether the voice assistant is enabled.
+  - The new API for getting if the voice assistant is enabled.
-  - The memory usage of multi assistant has been reduced by not loading unnecessary wakeup engine.
+  - The memory usage of multi-assistant has been reduced by not loading unnecessary wakeup engine.
 - TTS Framework
   - The C API to provide the activated mode among default, screen reader, notification, etc., to the TTS engine has been added.
   - The C/C# API to provide TTS service states such as ready, synthesizing, and playing to TTS clients has been added.